mathworks/jenkins-matlab-plugin/CONFIGDOC.md

 ### Use MATLAB in Build
 Once you install the plugin, the **Use MATLAB version** option appears in the **Environment** section of the project configuration window.
 Select **Use MATLAB version** to specify the MATLAB version you want to use in the build.
 You can select one of the MATLAB versions that have been registered as Jenkins tools, or you can select `Custom` if you want to specify a different version.
 For more information about registering a MATLAB version as a tool, see [Register MATLAB as Jenkins Tool](#register-matlab-as-jenkins-tool).

-In this example, the list includes two registered tools as well as the option for specifying a custom installation.
+In this example, the list includes two preinstalled MATLAB versions registered as tools as well as the option for specifying a custom installation.
 If you select `Custom`, a **MATLAB root** box appears in the UI.
 You must enter the full path to your preferred MATLAB root folder in this box.

 ![use_matlab_version_tool](https://github.com/user-attachments/assets/f5354bd2-dd27-4de2-8b5a-cf5ed33083ae)

+> :information_source: **Note:** If you are using a tool configured using MATLAB Package Manager, you must associate the tool with a valid license in your project.
+For more information, see [Use MATLAB as a Tool in Freestyle or Multi-Configuration Project](#use-matlab-as-a-tool-in-freestyle-or-multi-configuration-project).

 When you specify a MATLAB version in the **Environment** section, the plugin prepends its `bin` folder to the `PATH` system environment variable of the build agent and invokes it to perform the build.
 If the build agent already has your preferred MATLAB version on the path, then you are not required to select **Use MATLAB version**.
 In this case, the plugin uses the topmost MATLAB version on the system path.
 The build fails if the operating system cannot find MATLAB on the path.